kiran-a-singh/World-Cup-2018-Player-Visuals/README.md

 ***

 ## Summary
 I worked on this project during the 2018 World Cup as it was an event that captivated me.
-As a former soccer player and someone who can appreciate an event which brings the entire world together, I set out to explore trends in world cup data.
+As a former competitive soccer player and someone who can appreciate an event which brings the entire world together, I set out to explore trends in world cup data.
 The project was done mainly using Pandas, Plotly and Seaborn in Python.
 Thank you to Sowmya (https://github.com/sowmya0627) for the partnership on this project.

 ## Brief Insights